raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 ### Recursive data types

-When your language has record types and has syntax for record field access, things might be a little complex.
+When your language has record types and syntax for record field access, things might be a little complex.
 Let's think about the following pseudo code where we want to update recursive data structure of type `A` in place (The code is written in [Elm](https://elm-lang.org/) but assume that we implemented it with Perceus.):

 ```elm
 type alias A = { x: Maybe A, y: Int }